-- (1) Revising all forms and methods of data collection to ensure that data subjects are informed in advance of all possible and specific uses of information, so that the subject is aware of the limited, and necessary cases where their data will be shared; such as with QQI for certification purposes. - (2) In the case of specific permissions (where the basis for data processing is not covered by contract completion or legal obligation): Ensuring that data subjects are informed of an opt-out option at any time, having opted in, and that a clear route to activation of this option is provided to all subjects.
+- (1) Revising all forms and methods of data collection to ensure that data subjects are informed in advance of all possible and specific uses of information, so that the subject is aware of the limited, and necessary cases where their data will be shared; such as with QQI for certification purposes. - (2) In the case of specific permissions (where the basis for data processing is not covered by contract completion or legal obligation): Ensuring that data subjects are informed of an optout option at any time, having opted in, and that a clear route to activation of this option is provided to all subjects. - (3) Minimising data storage, so that unwarranted storage is deleted, within the following parameters:

 Area Maximum Storage Time

 Student Results Indefinite - the College is required to retain

 data relating to student results, so that such

 information is available to students at any

 given future date, in order that they may verify

 their results, particularly in relation to

 progressing to other programmes.

-Financial Records 7 years - to comply with Revenue and SMH (St.

-Michael's House) policies.